Episcopal Church (United States): Names

 Until 1964, "The Protestant Episcopal Church in the United States of America" was the only official name in use.
-In the 19th century, High Church members advocated changing the name, which they felt did not acknowledge the church's catholic heritage.
+In the 19th century, high church members advocated changing the name, which they felt did not acknowledge the church's catholic heritage.
 They were opposed by the church's evangelical wing, which felt that the "Protestant Episcopal" label accurately reflected the Reformed character of Anglicanism.
 After 1877, alternative names were regularly proposed and rejected by the General Convention.
 One proposed alternative was "the American Catholic Church".
+Respondents to a 1961 poll in The Living Church favored "The American Episcopal Church".
 By the 1960s, opposition to dropping the word "Protestant" had largely subsided.
 In a 1964 General Convention compromise, priests and lay delegates suggested adding a preamble to the church's constitution, recognizing "The Episcopal Church" as a lawful alternate designation while still retaining the earlier name.

 The 66th General Convention voted in 1979 to use the name "The Episcopal Church" in the Oath of Conformity of the Declaration for Ordination.
 The evolution of the name can be seen in the church's Book of Common Prayer.
 In the 1928 BCP, the title page read, "According to the use of The Protestant Episcopal Church in the United States of America", whereas on the title page of the 1979 BCP it states, "According to the use of The Episcopal Church".

 "The Episcopal Church in the United States of America" (ECUSA) has never been an official name of the church but is an alternative commonly seen in English.
 Since several other churches in the Anglican Communion also use the name "Episcopal", including Scotland and the Philippines, some, for example the Anglicans Online directory, add the phrase "in the United States of America".

 The full legal name of the national church corporate body is the "Domestic and Foreign Missionary Society of the Protestant Episcopal Church in the United States of America", which was incorporated by the legislature of New York and established in 1821.
 The membership of the corporation "shall be considered as comprehending all persons who are members of the Church".
 This should not be confused with the name of the church itself, as it is a distinct body relating to church governance.

+According to TEC's style guide, "Episcopal" is the adjective that should be used to describe something affiliated with the church, whereas "Episcopalian" is to be used "only as a noun referring to a member of The Episcopal Church."